sustech-nlp/FANNO/README.md

 - Yixia Li (Southern University of Science and Technology)
 - Wenjia Zhang (Peking University, Tongji University)
 - Yun Chen (Shanghai University of Finance and Economics)
-- Guanhua Chen (Southern University of Science and Technology) *
+- Guanhua Chen (Southern University of Science and Technology)

-*Equal contribution